 Damages can be proven by the evidence collected like pictures, the police report, and other supporting documents like medical records.
 A death certificate will be needed.
 An experienced lawyer can help you tie these pieces of evidence together to build a strong wrongful death case.
 Lawyers are also prepared to defend your case in court.

 In terms of who can sue for wrongful death, this varies in different states.
-The Missouri wrongful death laws state that a spouse, child, or surviving lineal descendants of deceased children.
+The Missouri wrongful death laws state that a spouse, child, or surviving lineal descendants of deceased children can sue.
 Those children can be adopted or biological.
-However, if a loved one does not fit into any of these legal definitions, then a sibling or their descendants may file a wrongful death claim.
+However, if a loved one does not fit into any of these legal definitions, a sibling or their descendants may file a wrongful death claim.

-When someone who lost a loved one still does not fall into any of these legal categories, then a plaintiff ad litem can be appointed by the court.
-This process will determine the person who is eligible to receive compensation, someone who is legally entitled to receive such compensation.
-If you have any questions about how this process works, then feel free to reach out to an experienced lawyer for guidance.
+When someone who lost a loved one still does not fall into any of these legal categories, a plaintiff ad litem can be appointed by the court.
+This process will determine the person who is eligible to receive compensation—someone who is legally entitled to receive such compensation.
+If you have any questions about how this process works, feel free to reach out to an experienced lawyer for guidance.